Traditional games of Mexico

 Mexico has some traditional games and activities.

+History

+In the aftermath of the 1910s Mexican Revolution, indigenous sports and physical culture practices were included in some governmental programs meant to bring the various groups of Mexico together.
+However, such programs mostly faded away, with a minor resurgence of them toward the turn of the 21st century.

 Traditional games

 Arranca cebollitas

 Arranca cebollitas is a game where participants form a line, with each one standing behind a fellow participant and holding that participant's waist.
 One opponent attempts to pull the participant at the back of the line away from the rest of the line; if successful, the opponent repeats this until they can remove all players from the line.